 What is serum osmolality?

-Patients who have altered levels of osmotically active substances will have an altered serum osmolality as well.
+Patients who have altered levels of osmotically active substances will have an altered serum osmolality and an increased osmolar gap.
 These patients include the diabetic (raised glucose levels), the kidney insufficient (raised urea nitrogen levels), and those with sodium disorders - many elderly people and people suffering from hypothalamus disorders.

-Clinicians measure the serum osmolality quite often when it comes to fluid and electrolyte disorders, but there are clinical situations in which this measurement is crucial - in patients where poisoning or overdose is suspect.
+Clinicians measure the serum osmolality quite often when it comes to fluid and electrolyte disorders.
+Still, there are clinical situations in which this measurement is crucial - in patients where poisoning or overdose is suspect.
 Substances such as salicylates, ethyl alcohol (food alcohol), methyl alcohol, or propylene glycol affect the serum osmolality and osmotic gap.

 Serum osmolality formula

-The equation that we use in this calculator is based on the traditional serum osmolality formula with an addition of alcohol, based on the study by doctor Roy Pursell:
+The equation that we use in this osmolar gap calculator derives from the traditional serum osmolality formula with an addition of alcohol, based on the study by doctor Roy Pursell:

 serum osmolality = 2*Na + BUN/2.8 + glucose/18 + alcohol/3.7